Invincible011/brain_teaser_game/README.md

         Score would be awarded to user for each stage and level. if the answer is not correct then (-2, -3, and -5 respectively) is deducted from individual stage in levels.

+    "New Features":
+        Countdown to 4sces if correct anser is >= 5:
+            move to the next level automatically without pressing any integer value to trigger the Stage to the next level.
+        else:
+            Repeat the recent or previous level.

     Done!!!!!
 '''